 These men, known for their God given strengths, all failed miserably.
 These failures remind us that true strength is found in our dependence upon God.
 Are we leading by seeking God’s wisdom through prayer or are we leading out of our own strength?
 Whenever we are most confident in our ability to lead, we have to make sure we are depending on God’s strength and not our own.

-We need to remind ourselves that our strength does not comes from ourselves, it comes from the Lord.
+We need to remind ourselves that our strength does not come from ourselves; it comes from the Lord.

 But as for you, be strong and do not give up, for your work will be rewarded. ~ 2 Chronicles 15:7